igui/ILPSolver/README.md

 3. Wait for the GUI program to open, and go to File, Open
 4. Select any of the example files
 5. Enjoy!

+## Running the ILPSolver on a example scene

+If you really want, you can try to solve a sample ILP, using the `ILPSolver` library.

+1. Select `ILPSolver` as the primary project.
+2. Hit on Debug.
+Compilation can take several minutes.
+3. Wait for the command line program to finish.
+It may take a minute or two depending on the CUDA core count of the running GPU
+4. Go to the folder `OppositeRenderer\ILPSolver\examples\output` and there you will see the output of the run
+   - `solutions.csv` with the optimal configurations
+   - A collection of images for the optimal results

+### Known issues

+- Changing the rRendering Method (Photon Mapping, Progressive Photon Mapping, etc.) makes the program to crash due to OptiX Context reallocation errors.
+- Sometimes the program crash while exiting due to OptiX Context destruction errors.